ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/numbers-dont-lie/index.md

         {{#note type="counselor"}}7.
 Divide the number of watts by 745.6 w/hp to get the number in horsepower.{{/note}}
         (1) How does your horsepower compare to the power of a horse?
             {{#note type="counselor"}}Horsepower is a unit of power.
 One horsepower equals 33,000 foot-pounds of work per minute, or 745.6 watts.
 James Watt, who invented steam engines, based his unit of power on how much weight a real horse could pull from a coal mine in one minute.
 (See “What Is Horsepower” at www.web-cars.com/math/horsepower.html.){{/note}}
         (2) How does your horsepower compare to the horsepower of your favorite car?
-            {{#note type="counselor"}}Share your calculations with your counselor, and discuss what you learned about horsepower.
-Most car information packets and many websites list the horsepower of cars.{{/note}}
+Share your calculations with your counselor and discuss what you learned about horsepower.
+Most car information packets and many websites list the horsepower of cars.
     B. Attend at least two track, cross-country, or swim meets.
+You may substitute any sport where there are timed events.
         (1) For each meet, time at least three racers.
 (Time the same racers at each meet.)
         (2) Calculate the average speed of the racers you timed.
 (Make sure you write down your data and calculations.)
         (3) Compare the average speeds of your racers to each other, to the official time, and to their times at the two meets you attended.